Doggie daycare business plan for your own dog kennel

 The business will be owned and operated by Dr. John Spenks, a renowned veterinary doctor of the United States.
 Dr. Spenks studied Veterinary Sciences from the University of Florida and had been serving in various Government as well as privately-owned veterinary and pet care centers throughout the United States for the last 20 years.
 It is probably due to his vast experience spanning two decades that he knows everything about how to start a dog daycare business.

 The company will be initially launched as a small startup operating only in Chicago.
 Dr. Spenks will manage the overall operations of the company and will be assisted by his nephew Mike Spenks, who is an MBA from Harvard and has served in various managing positions at many small and medium-sized businesses.
 Mike will also manage the finances of the company.
-Opening a dog daycare business is not an easy task that’s why Dr. Spenks will hire a team before the company’s launch to help him throughout the process.
+Opening a dog daycare business plan is not an easy task that’s why Dr. Spenks will hire a team before the company’s launch to help him throughout the process.

 The company aims to serve one of the richest residential zones of the United States.
 The community living in the region has the annual mean household income of $593,454; hence, they can easily afford our quality services.